FrancesCoronel/intro-cs/GLOSSARY.md

 ## git

 Git is a distributed revision control system with an emphasis on speed, data integrity, and support for distributed, non-linear workflows.

+## hackathon

+A large meeting of computer-enthusiasts held for the specific purpose of hacking a website or other technology.